Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **PAN:** A number between 1 and 19 characters found in the identification.
 * **PIN:** The PIN of the identification (this option will only be available if the identification model has the **PIN** option enabled.

+When you have finished filling in the fields, click the **Save** button.

 ## Identifications Models
 The models of identification vary according to the necessity of the client.
 They can be a Card type (a magnetic card), TAG, Chipkey or Manual Entry (a code entered by hand).

 ![Identification Models](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20Model.PNG)

-### Create a new identification model

-To create a new identificaiton model click on the **New** button located on the upper left side.
+To create an identificaiton model, click the **New** button.

-The form to create a new identification model receives the following parameters:

 ![New Identification Model](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20Model%20New.PNG)

+The fields to complete are the following:

 * **Type:** Can be Card, TAG, Chipkey or Manual Entry type.
 * **Description:** The description of the new identification model.